IBM-Design/icons/CONTRIBUTING.md

 When contributing new icon(s), please use the icon template in the [IBM Design Language Resources] (http://ibm.com/design/language/resources) and refer to the [IBM Design Language Iconography] (http://ibm.com/design/language/framework/visual/iconography) guidelines for more information on styling.

 On GitHub, icons will be reviewed through issue submissions to the IBM Design icon repo.
-Please title your issue: **IBM Design Language Iconography Contribution_UniqueDescription**.
+Please title your issue: **Iconography Contribution_Iconname**.
 Feel free to add comments to your issue if necessary and upload an .SVG file with the following naming conventions: **iconname_underconsideration_date**.

 After you submit an issue, your icon(s) will go through a two week review period where people can add comments and suggest recommended changes.